What Is The Most Difficult Thing To Weld?

 Common issues encountered during aluminum welding include poor fusion, lack of penetration, and insufficient joint strength.
 Skilled welders must employ specialized techniques such as increased heat input, modified shielding gas compositions, and proper cleaning of the oxide layer to achieve reliable and robust aluminum welds.
 Knowledge of aluminum-specific welding processes, such as TIG welding, is crucial for successful aluminum welding.

-See also Underwater Welding Positions
+See also Is Welding A Valuable Skill?

 Overcoming Welding Difficulties